letmaik/pyvirtualcam/README.md

 For further information, see the [v4l2loopback documentation](https://github.com/umlaeute/v4l2loopback).

 pyvirtualcam uses the first available v4l2loopback virtual camera it finds.
-The chosen camera is printed to the terminal.
+The camera device name can be accessed with `cam.device`.